CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

    Provide password for Malwarecage 'admin' account:
    Repeat password:

-Finally, you will be asked asked for admin account password that will be used on first login.
+Finally, you will be asked asked for the admin account password that will be used as the management account.

 .. code-block::